M7OCM/890/README.md

 Five test pre built binaries currently available from personal stash.
 Totally reworked using a light and dark contrast theme in blue, green, grey, orange and white.
 All zipped up for your convenience 😂

-Subtle enhancements through out, plus experimental placement/use of FM broadcast frequency in status bar (cant stand that crap radio graphic).
-Don't use VOX without clearing the screen memory first (change theme or turn on/off).
-Scanning with FM standby on, actually works (wow) but... its a "bonus" feature as some radios produce a fair bit of RF noise while scanning.
-I have one 890 that works ok, the other prone to clicking and spluttering on FM radio while scanning.
+Subtle enhancements, plus experimental placement/use of FM broadcast frequency in status bar (can't stand that crap FM radio graphic).
+Don't use VOX without clearing the screen memory first as the FM freq persists in status bar, (change theme or reboot radio).

+Scanning with FM standby on, actually works (wow) but... its a lucky "bonus" feature as some radios produce a fair bit of RF noise while scanning.
+I have one 890 that works perfectly ok, the other prone to clicking and spluttering on FM radio while scanning certain ranges.

 Cheap Chinese crap you say?
 Fun though 😀